stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
 This means that new versions of _just_ will not introduce backwards incompatible changes that break existing _justfiles_.
 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

 This enables _just_ to be an evergreen tool.
-Users can install and update their copies of _just_ with whatever method they prefer, as long as it provides a version that is more recent than the minimum version that is required by the project.
+Project maintainers simply decide the minimum version of _just_ that they will require.
+Users can install and update their copies of _just_ with whatever method they prefer, as long as it provides versions that is more recent than the minimum version that is required by the project.

 ## Installing just